ajwjung/mini-message-board-02/README.md

 ## Built With

 - Express
+- PostgreSQL
 - EJS

 ## Features

 The message board displays all messages sent by users on the home page and users may send a new message using the form on the `/new` page.
-Users may open any message on the home page in a separate page to view details by clicking on the adjacent "Open" button.
+Users can open any message to view more details, edit a message, or delete a message using the respective buttons on the home page.
+All data is saved in a Render database.

-Because this is a very bare bones app created for learning purposes, it is unstyled and is not user friendly.
-There is no navbar or sidebar with quick links to easily navigate between pages.
+Because this is a very bare bones app created for learning purposes, it is unstyled and is not very user friendly.
+There is no navbar available, only simple links to take the user back to the home page.